chenghongbo/unix_notes/MarkDowns/gcp.md

 When a custom mode VPC network is created, no subnets are automatically created.
 This type of network provides you with complete control over its subnets and IP ranges.
 You decide which subnets to create, in regions you choose, and using IP ranges you specify.
 - Each project starts with a default auto mode network.

+## big data
+- BigQuery
+Google's serverless, highly scalable, low cost enterprise data warehouse designed to make all your data analysts productive.
+Because there is no infrastructure to manage, you can focus on analyzing data to find meaningful insights using familiar SQL and you don't need a database administrator.
+BigQuery enables you to analyze all your data by creating a logical data warehouse over managed, columnar storage as well as data from object storage, and spreadsheets.
+BigQuery makes it easy to securely share insights within your organization and beyond as datasets, queries, spreadsheets and reports.
+BigQuery allows organizations to capture and analyze data in real-time using its powerful streaming ingestion capability so that your insights are always current.
+BigQuery is free for up to 1TB of data analyzed each month and 10GB of data stored.

+- Cloud Dataproc
+A fast, easy-to-use, fully-managed cloud service for running Apache Spark and Apache Hadoop clusters in a simpler, more cost-efficient way.
+Operations that used to take hours or days take seconds or minutes instead, and you pay only for the resources you use (with per-second billing).
+Cloud Dataproc also easily integrates with other Google Cloud Platform (GCP) services, giving you a powerful and complete platform for data processing, analytics and machine learning.